Skip to content

 To be credible is to be taken seriously.
 Let’s look at another example of a credible country in the realm of foreign affairs.
 Australia is a country of nearly 26 million people (Canada is 38 million), it spends 2.1 percent of its GDP on defence ($31B USD vs Canada’s $21B USD), it fields 8 aging but still very capable Collins-class submarines (we have four – sometimes), as an interim measure, it purchased 24 Super Hornets to backfill its air force while it waits for the delivery of the 5th Gen F-35 multi-role fighter (Canada is now flying Aussie F-18 hand me downs), in the recent Toyko Olympics, Australia won 46 medals (Canada won 20) and in the past four world cups of soccer (2006 to 2018) Australia has qualified (Canada last world cup qualification was back in 1986).

 [What’s with the Olympics and the World Cup, you ask?
-I provide both points as a proxy to suggest that Australia as compared to Canada, is a more serious country in matters that extend past the realm of tanks and guns.
+I provide both points as a proxy to suggest that Australia, as compared to Canada, is a more serious country in matters that extend past the realm of tanks and guns.
 Several other examples could be provided.
-And, don’t come back on me that we’re a hockey world power.
+And don’t come back on me that we’re a hockey world power.
 We compete against maybe six other countries that are as hockey-centric as we are.
-That’s a one in six chance to dominate a sport.
-Basically, every three to four years we’re guaranteed to be the best in the world at something.
+That’s a one-in-six chance to dominate a sport.
+Basically, every three to four years, we’re guaranteed to be the best in the world at something.
 This is hardly worth bragging about].

 Now enter in AUKUS.
 Is it any wonder why Canada was not aware of, was not considered for, and is unlikely to be invited to join the most consequential political-military alliance since the creation of NATO?